Red Teaming Language Model Detectors with Language Models: Experiments

-For experiments on attacking DetectGPT, we follow \citet{mitchell2023detectgpt} to prompt GPT-2-XL with the first 30 tokens from the samples and ask LLMs to generate the rest.
-We set the maximum changes to be 10\% of the sequence except for stop words, which leads to around 10 substituted tokens.
-For evolutionary searching, this requires 100 queries per instance with population size of 10.
-DetectGPT uses an external T5-3B model to do mask infilling that generates the perturbations and we fix the mask rate to be 15\%.
-We adopt a more realistic cross-model setting, where we use GPT-Neo~\citep{gpt-neo} as the detection model to estimate the log-likelihood.

-The results are shown in Table \ref{tab:detectgpt_auroc}.
-On XSum and WikiText, DetectGPT's AUROC drops below random guessing to 25.9\% and 31.2\% respectively, after query-free substitutions which randomly select substitutions from the candidate pool.
-The AUROC scores further drop to only 3.9\% and 6.1\% respectively after the query-based evolutionary search.
-Note that both of the methods change around 10 tokens in a 1000 character paragraph.
-This demonstrates that using the likelihood of machine-generated texts may not be robust against malicious word changes.

-\paragraph{Attack against Classifier-based Detectors} We experiment with the the two public classifier-based detectors: a RoBERTa-large model fine-tuned for detecting GPT-2 texts~\citep{mitchell2023detectgpt}, and the OpenAI AI text detector~\citep{openai_chatgpt}.
-For all the experiments, we keep the maximum number of substitutions to be 20\% of the total lengths of paragraphs except for stop words.

 Results for attacking GPT-2 text detector are shown in \Cref{tab:gpt2}.
 We find that the attack success rate (ASR) on detecting GPT-2 texts is close to 0 for both paraphrasing and query-free substitutions.
-We hypothesize that this is because the detector is specifically trained on detecting GPT-2 texts, it is hard to remove the patterns leveraged by those detectors by randomly selecting word substitutions or paraphrasing without querying the detector.
-Our evolutionary searching-based substitutions achieve much better ASR compared to the query-free methods.
+We hypothesize that this is because the detector is specifically trained on detecting GPT-2 texts, and it is hard to remove the patterns leveraged by those detectors by randomly selecting word substitutions or paraphrasing.
+Our evolutionary search-based substitutions achieve much better ASR compared to the query-free methods.

-For the OpenAI AI Text Classifier shown in \Cref{tab:openai_detector}, query-free attacks are able to decrease the detection AUROC by 18.9 and 28.1 points on XSum and ELI5, respectively, while query-based ones further decrease them by 45.4 and 55.6 points to lower than random.
-Comparison with the attack with instructional prompts and more details are discussed in Section \ref{exp:promp_attack}.
+For the OpenAI AI Text Classifier shown in \Cref{tab:openai_detector}, query-free attacks are able to decrease the detection AUROC by 18.9 and 28.1 percentage points on XSum and ELI5, respectively, while query-based ones further decrease them by 45.4 and 55.6 percentage points to lower than random.
+Comparison with the attack using instructional prompts and more details are discussed in Section \ref{exp:promp_attack}.